mwt/inteq/docs/volterra/index.rst

 First Kind
 ----------

-This package provides the function :func:`SolveVolterra` which approximates the solution to the Volterra Integral Equation of the first kind using the method in `Betto and Thomas (2021)`_.
+This package provides the function :func:`inteq.SolveVolterra` which approximates the solution to the Volterra Integral Equation of the first kind using the method in `Betto and Thomas (2021)`_.

 .. autofunction:: inteq.SolveVolterra